 This news release includes statements and information about our expectations for the future, which we refer to as forward-looking information.
 Forward-looking information is based on our current views, which can change significantly, and actual results and events may be significantly different from what we currently expect.

-In presenting the forward-looking information, we have made material assumptions which may prove incorrect about: uranium demand, supply, consumption, long-term contracting, growth in support for nuclear, and prices; our production, purchases, sales, deliveries, and costs; taxes and currency exchange rates; the market conditions and other factors upon which we have based our future plans and forecasts; the success of our plans and strategies; the absence of new and adverse government regulations, policies or decisions; the successful outcome of any litigation or arbitration claims; the successful outcome and timing of the determination of our disbursements award; and our ability to announce our 2019 quarterly results when expected.
+In presenting the forward-looking information, we have made material assumptions which may prove incorrect about: uranium demand, supply, consumption, long-term contracting, and prices; growth in the demand for and global public acceptance of nuclear energy; our production, purchases, sales, deliveries and costs; our ability to expand into additional areas of the nuclear fuel cycle and pursue innovative uses of nuclear power; our ability to address ESG risks and opportunities successfully; plans to transport our products succeed, including our share of Inkai production; our ability to mitigate adverse consequences of delay in delivery of our share of Inkai production; the market conditions and other factors upon which we have based our future plans and forecasts; the success of our plans and strategies, including planned operating and production changes; the absence of new and adverse government regulations, policies or decisions; that there will not be any significant unanticipated adverse consequences to our business of the ongoing COVID-19 pandemic, supply disruptions, and economic or political uncertainty and volatility; and our ability to announce future financial results when expected.

-Please also review the discussion in our most recent annual and first quarter MD&A and our most recent annual information form for other material risks that could cause actual results to differ significantly from our current expectations, and other material assumptions we have made.
-Forward-looking information is designed to help you understand management’s current views of our near- and longer-term prospects, and it may not be appropriate for other purposes.
+Please also review the discussion in our 2021 annual MD&A and most recent annual information form for other material risks that could cause actual results to differ significantly from our current expectations, and other material assumptions we have made.
+Forward-looking information is designed to help you understand management’s current views of our near-term and longer-term prospects, and it may not be appropriate for other purposes.
 We will not necessarily update this information unless we are required to by securities laws.

 A recorded version of the proceedings will be available:

-Cameco is one of the world’s largest providers of uranium fuel.
+Cameco is one of the largest global providers of the uranium fuel needed to energize a clean-air world.
 Our competitive position is based on our controlling ownership of the world’s largest high-grade reserves and low-cost operations.
-Our uranium products are used to generate clean electricity in nuclear power plants around the world.
+Utilities around the world rely on our nuclear fuel products to generate power in safe, reliable, carbon-free nuclear reactors.
 Our shares trade on the Toronto and New York stock exchanges.
 Our head office is in Saskatoon, Saskatchewan.

 As used in this news release, the terms we, us, our, the Company and Cameco mean Cameco Corporation and its subsidiaries unless otherwise indicated.